Seshadri constants on $\mathbb{P}^1\times\mathbb{P}^1$, and applications to the symplectic packing problem: Introduction

 In \S\ref{sec:Symplectic-Packing} we use the results of the previous sections to establish the results on symplectic packings, Theorems \ref{thm:symplectic-packing-results} and \ref{thm:full-packings}.
 In \S\ref{sec:Reflections} we give the reflection theorem, a method of producing nef classes using certain types of specializations.
 In \S\ref{sec:Inner-square-zero-classes-reflections} we use the reflection theorem to construct inner square-zero nef classes in both the odd and even cases.
 Finally in \S\ref{sec:Inner-square-zero-classes-pullbacks} we use pullback maps to produce other families of inner square-zero nef classes when $r$ is even, and an interesting family of bounds when $8\mid r$.

 \bpoint{Acknowledgements} Most of the results of this paper form part of the Ph.D.\ thesis of the first author, supervised by the second author.
 We thank Piotr Pokora for helpful comments on previous versions of these results.
+The second author also thanks the Mathematics Department of Humboldt-Universit\"{a}t zu Berlin, where some of this work was carried out, for their excellent working conditions.